Kong/lua-kong-nginx-module/README.md

 Whether the client honored the request can be determined using [get\_full\_client\_certificate\_chain](#restykongtlsget_full_client_certificate_chain) in later phases.

+The optional argument `suppress_session_reuse` can be set to `true` to indicate the current TLS session should not be reused.
+It effectively disables session ticket and session ID for the current TLS connection.

 This function returns `true` when the call is successful.
 Otherwise it returns `nil` and a string describing the error.